hindu-comm/weblogs/manasataramgini/2004/04/2004-04-09_indo-european-divine-tripartation.md

 a ploughshare to a rope and lowered it into the lake.
 But from below came a ghostly voice threatening them with fatal consequence if they tried.
-In terror they hauled the rope back and found that a skull of a horse was fastened to it in place of the ploughshare\!
+In terror they hauled the rope back and found that a skull of a horse was fastened to it in place of the ploughshare!

 To sum up we see many different mythic motifs seamless merge into each other with a wide spread in the Indo-European world.
 The clearest